nimal1310/Obsidian_notes/Secure system engineering.md

 - Strong tranquility - subject and object and compartment do not change
 - weak tranquility - subject or object and compartments don't change [confidential policy](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.rose-hulman.edu/class/cs/csse442/current/notes/CIPoliciesNotes.pdf&ved=2ahUKEwib9vS40NCIAxXiSWwGHRvDLskQFnoECBwQAQ&usg=AOvVaw0T-3oZBdQ01KNkkZB_1BMC)

+### Chain Wall Model for Hybrid Policies

+The **Chain Wall Model** in the context of hybrid policies refers to the concept of building multiple layers of defense, much like the walls of a fortress, to secure an organization's information assets.
+Each layer or "wall" represents a different type of security policy—preventive, detective, and corrective—that together form a cohesive and robust security framework.

+In this model, no single wall is considered invulnerable, but by layering different security controls, the combined protection becomes much stronger, making it more difficult for an attacker to penetrate the entire system.
+This is akin to the concept of **"defense in depth"** where multiple barriers are placed in sequence, requiring an attacker to overcome each layer to breach the system.

+#### **Key Elements of the Chain Wall Model:**

+1. **Preventive Wall**:

+    - Policies that are designed to prevent security breaches from happening in the first place.
+    - Examples: Encryption, multi-factor authentication (MFA), firewalls, access controls.
+2. **Detective Wall**:

+    - Policies that detect any breach attempts or unauthorized access, ideally in real-time.
+    - Examples: Intrusion detection systems (IDS), security monitoring, anomaly detection.
+3. **Corrective Wall**:

+    - Policies that help mitigate damage and recover from breaches or security incidents.
+    - Examples: Incident response plans, disaster recovery, patch management.
+4. **Operational Wall**:

+    - Policies governing the day-to-day secure operation of the system.
+    - Examples: Backup policies, system maintenance, and user behavior controls.

+By creating a sequence of these walls, organizations can significantly strengthen their overall security posture, ensuring that if one wall is breached, the others can still protect the system.

+### Integrity Policy: Biba Model

+The **Biba Integrity Model** is one of the most recognized models for ensuring data integrity in a secure system.
+Unlike confidentiality models such as Bell-LaPadula (focused on preventing unauthorized access to data), the Biba model is designed to prevent unauthorized or improper modification of data.

+#### **Key Concepts of the Biba Model:**

+- The Biba model operates under the principle that users or subjects should not write data to a higher integrity level than they are cleared for, and they should not read data from a lower integrity level.
+- **Main Goal**: Prevent data from being corrupted or altered by unauthorized individuals or processes.

+#### **Biba’s Integrity Principles**:

+1. **Simple Integrity Axiom (No Write Up)**:

+    - A subject (user or process) cannot write to an object (data) at a higher integrity level than the subject’s own integrity level.
+    - **Purpose**: This prevents lower-trust entities from corrupting higher-trust data.
+    - **Example**: A junior staff member cannot update financial reports that only senior staff should have access to.
+    - Si​ can write to Oj​⟺I(Si​)≥I(Oj​)

+1. **Star Integrity Axiom (No Read Down)**:

+    - A subject cannot read from a lower integrity level.
+    - **Purpose**: This prevents higher-trust entities from being influenced by less trustworthy or corrupted data.
+    - **Example**: An administrator cannot rely on unverified or untrusted logs that might contain false information from lower-level systems.
+    - Si​ can read from Oj​⟺I(Si​)≤I(Oj​)

+1. **Invocation Property (No Execute Up)**:

+    - A subject at a lower integrity level cannot invoke (call or execute) a subject or program at a higher integrity level.
+    - **Purpose**: This prevents untrusted users from executing privileged operations or commands.
+    - Si​ can invoke Pj​⟺I(Si​)≥I(Pj​)

+#### **Example of Biba Model in Use**:

+Imagine an organization with multiple security levels for data integrity—such as "High," "Medium," and "Low":

+- A **high-trust** subject (like a system administrator) can only read from high-trust data sources and cannot read or be influenced by lower-trust data (to avoid misinformation).
+- A **low-trust** subject (like a user with limited access) cannot write data to higher-trust systems (e.g., production databases) to avoid corruption of critical information.

+In practice, the Biba model helps maintain **data integrity** by ensuring that only trusted, authorized individuals and processes can modify sensitive data, and that higher integrity levels are not corrupted by lower-integrity input.

+### **Integrity vs. Confidentiality:**

+- The **Bell-LaPadula Model** focuses on **confidentiality**, ensuring that unauthorized individuals cannot access sensitive information ("no read up, no write down").
+- The **Biba Model** focuses on **integrity**, ensuring that unauthorized or untrusted sources cannot modify critical data ("no write up, no read down").

+---

+### **Real-World Example of Biba Model**:

+In a **government agency** managing classified documents, integrity is critical.
+If a **low-level employee** could modify high-level, classified documents, it could lead to unauthorized or malicious alterations.
+The Biba model ensures that:

+- Low-level employees cannot **modify** classified documents.
+- Higher-level employees cannot **read** unclassified or unreliable data that may contaminate decision-making

 ## Unit 2 BASIC CRYPTOGRAPHY AND KEY MANAGEMENT